Mallorca - much more than sun and beach is written by Jens Skovgaard Andersen.

 Even without vulture luck, you do not have to go in vain with the binoculars; there is plenty of other bird life in Mallorca.
 Visit the Albufera and Albufereta National Parks on either side of Alcúdia, and you will get birds for the big gold medal.

-With its location in the middle of the Mediterranean, Mallorca is the perfect place to stop if you are a bird on the way between Northern Europe og Africa, and there are also large populations of year-round birds of all sizes and colors.
+Mallorca is located in the middle of Middelhavet the perfect place to stopover if you are a bird on the way between Northern Europe og Africa, and there are also large populations of year-round birds of all sizes and colors.
 Get up early and visit the bird areas from the morning for the best bird watching experience.

 Hop on the bike and get your heart rate up a bit